 Enjoy a variety of local musicians while you sip your favorite wine, enjoy freshly shucked oysters from Mystic Oyster Co. and mingle with friends.
 Families and picnics are welcome during music events.

-Stay tuned for more summer music events at Saltwater Farm Vineyard.
+Stay tuned for more music events at Saltwater Farm Vineyard.

 IN THE MEDIA